opatiny/chemexper-internship-workbook/dailyReports.md

     - implemented popup to notify when device time is wrong
     - implemented "update" time button
 - meeting with Columbia on bioreactor project

+### 2020.05.29

+- finally got continuous queries to work for bioreactor gui
+- worked on `hackuarium/nodered-bioreactor-gui` and started showing charts of the logs